The Stats on Drug Addiction in South Africa – Stop The Drug War

 • Studies show that people who start drinking before the age of 15 are four times more likely to become alcoholics.

-• 10 million of South Africans who consume alcohol drank the equivalent of 196 six-packs of beer or 62 bottles of spirits which is about 20.1 litres of pure alcohol each person per year.
+• 10 million South Africans who consume alcohol drank the equivalent of 196 six-packs of beer or 62 bottles of spirits, which is about 20.1 litres of pure alcohol each person per year.

 • 122 out of every 1000 Grade 1 pupils in the Northern Cape town of De Aar have foetal alcohol syndrome – the highest incidence of the syndrome in one population anywhere in the world.

-• 35% of High schools kids are problem drinkers who drink at least 9 units spirits, 1 liter wine or 2 liters of beer.
+• 35% of High school kids are problem drinkers who drink at least 9 units of spirits, 1 liter of wine or 2 liters of beer.

 Dagga